quentinsf/IMAPdedup/README.md

 * You can put it in an environment variable called IMAPDEDUP_PASSWORD, or
 * You can specify it in a wrapper script as described below, or
-* You can put it into [keyring](https://pypi.org/project/keyring/).
+* You can put it into your system's [keyring](https://pypi.org/project/keyring/).

-The last option required to install [keyring](https://pypi.org/project/keyring/) library and allows to use option `-K` that is specified your system keyring name that will be used to get password for specified account via option `-u`.
+For the last option you'll need to pip install [keyring](https://pypi.org/project/keyring/).
+You can then use `-K` to specify a system keyring name that will be used to get the password for the account specified via option `-u`.

 # Use with a config file (a wrapper script)